iq-motion-control/iq-module-communication-doc/docs/communication_protocols/dronecan_protocol.rst

 	| Servo - v0.1.0 or later  |
 	+--------------------------+

-Determines what actuator ID your module will accept Commands for when controlling your module with `Actuator ArrayCommands <https://dronecan.github.io/Specification/7._List_of_standard_data_types/#:~:text=ArrayCommand>`_.
+Determines what actuator ID your module will accept commands for when controlling your module with `Actuator ArrayCommands <https://dronecan.github.io/Specification/7._List_of_standard_data_types/#:~:text=ArrayCommand>`_.

 Your module will only respond to commands when the provided actuator_id in the command matches your module's configured ID.

-An important note is that if multiple Commands are received in a single ArrayCommand with the same target actuator ID, the module will *only* respond to the command received last.
+An important note is that if multiple commands are received in a single ArrayCommand with the same target actuator ID, the module will *only* respond to the command received last.

 ..
 THESE ARE NOT RELEASED YET!
 Putting them here so we have them when we need
 ..
 Timeout Behavior